What is A/B Testing and how to do A/B testing?

 A/B tools are used to identify the user’s satisfaction and also find out the user’s engagement with new online features or products.
 Additionally, AB testing means not only testing between two variants; we can test against multiple variants, called the A/B/C test.

-How does A/B Test work?
+How Does the A/B Test Work?

 Suppose you want to create a personalized e-commerce website and perform an A/B test where you want to change the Add to Cart button and determine which is influencing the user.